Skip to content

 • Confirm keystore file is in the correct location

-• Check signing configuration in build.gradle
+• Check signing configuration in app/build.gradle.kts

 Important

-Never commit sensitive files like keystore.properties, your keystore file, or your real
+Never commit sensitive files like keystore.properties, your keystore file, or your real google-services.json to version control.

 IDE Setup